HarryStevens/-DEPRECATED-strings/README.md

     Capitalizes the first letter of every word in a string.
 Example: "hello world" &rarr; "Hello World"
 - `strings.capitalizeFirst(string)`

     Capitalizes the first letter of the first word in a string.
-Example: "hello world" &rarr; "Hellow world"
+Example: "hello world" &rarr; "Hello world"